 In summary, we have demonstrated that associations with anthropometric, body composition and lifestyle factors and skull BMD are weaker than the associations with mineralisation at other skeletal sites.
-As would be expected, considering this observation, associations with whole body BMD were also weaker than WBLH BMD.
+As would be expected when considering this observation, associations with whole-body BMD were also weaker than WBLH BMD.
 These findings support, and importantly provide a quantitative basis for, the recommendation that the skull should be excluded from whole-body DXA analyses in children.

+1.5 Tables

 Table 1: Characteristics of the study participants.

-Show as mean (SD) unless otherwise stated. p represents the difference between boys and girls
+Shown as mean (SD) unless otherwise stated. p represents the difference between boys and girls.